 If your mind is made up and you are more than ready to start over somewhere new, then those options are fortunately available for you to pursue.
 Regardless of what your past work experience may be, your age, or your schooling background.
 Current trends are showing us a peek into what the future of work will look like.
 As a result, the demand for Software and Web Developers have skyrocketed.
 It instantly created a job security for those with the skillset and a desire for companies to expand their teams with new talent.
 Growth predications show no signs of slowing down.

 With an average starting salary for Entry Level Junior Developers at $65,000+ a year in the United States, it makes complete sense why so many are taking advantage of that demand and shifting careers.

 But what happens if you are ready to pursue an exciting new career as a Software and Web Developer but have limited coding knowledge to make it your full-time job?
 Luckily, there’s options for you there, too.
 One option that has become a permanent part of the higher education conversation in the last decade are coding bootcamps.
 An option that challenges traditional college to save time and money with the same end results.
-When it comes to devCodeCamp, we are no stranger to taking someone with little to no previous knowledge into coding and giving them the hirable skillsets to become full-time developers in as little as 12-weeks.
+When it comes to devCodeCamp, we are no stranger to taking someone with little to no previous knowledge into coding and giving them the hirable skillsets to become full-time developers in only a handful of weeks.
 The courses we have built in-house from the ground up are designed for you to reach maximum growth for long-term success in a career.

 Having the right options available for you to break away from a burnt-out job role is crucial.
 Entering into a field that is growing, exciting, and offers high starting wages on average could be exactly what you are looking for to help shape the future of technology.